 Comparing Gumroad vs Shopify

-I’d highly suggest going to each website and poking around for a while so that you can figure out which is the better solution for you.
+I’d highly suggest checking out each of these tools and poking around for a while so that you can figure out which is the better solution for you.
 To make things easier though, here is a simple chart comparing both solutions:

 As you can see, there’s no reason why you couldn’t use both.
 I do, and it’s been working flawlessly for me for years.